W427697/Discord-/CONTRIBUTING/RELEASING.md

 The default versioning strategy is to increase the current prerelease number, as described in [Prereleases - `7.1.0-alpha.12` -> `7.1.0-alpha.13`](#prereleases---710-alpha12---710-alpha13).
 If there is no prerelease number (i.e., we just released a new stable minor/major version), it will add one to a patch bump, so it would go from `7.2.0` to `7.2.1-0` by default.

-Prerelease PRs are only created if there are actual changes to release.
+`next`-PRs are only created if there are actual changes to release.
 Content labeled with "build" or "documentation" is [not considered "releasable"](#which-changes-are-considered-releasable-and-what-does-it-mean) and is not user-facing, so it doesn't make sense to create a release.
 This is explained in more detail in [Why are no release PRs being prepared?](#why-are-no-release-prs-being-prepared).

 The preparation workflow will create a new branch from `next`, called `version-next-from-<CURRENT-NEXT-VERSION>`, and open a pull request targeting `next-release`.
 When the Releaser merges it, the [publish workflow](#publishing) will merge `next-release` into `next`.